 These side effects happen in between 1 and 10 out of every 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

-- a reaction during the infusion – you might get a rash, shortness of breath, redness or swelling of the face and dizziness – tell your team straight away
+- a reaction during the infusion – you might get a rash, shortness of breath, redness or swelling of the face, and dizziness.
+Tell your healthcare team straight away if this happens

-- inflammation of the bowel (colitis) – this can cause diarrhoea with or without blood or pus, tummy (abdomen) pain or cramps, tiredness and problems passing stools
+- inflammation of the bowel (colitis) – this can cause diarrhoea with or without blood or pus, tummy pain or cramps, tiredness, and problems having a poo

-- inflammation of the lungs - this can cause breathlessness or cough
+- lung problems - such as infection (pneumonia) and fluid around the lungs (pleural effusion).
+You might have inflammation of the lungs - which can cause breathlessness or a cough

-- thyroid problems - you might feel tired, gain or lose weight, sweat more than usual or have a fast pounding heart beat
+- thyroid problems - you might feel tired, gain or lose weight, sweat more than usual, or have a fast pounding heartbeat.
+You may also have pain around your neck

 - numbness or tingling in the hands and feet